chrissyFraser/vander-weele-farms-llc/journals/josh.md

 10.04:
 * created and dockerized a service directory
 * started creating database and dockerizing it before learning I don't need that

+10.05:
+* Got the local database built, dockerize and pushed to the repo.
+*